Choral: Object-Oriented Choreographic Programming: Introduction

 In summary, we still have to discover how the principles of choreographic programming can be applied to mainstream programming.
 The aim of this article is to fill this gap.

-\paragraph{This article} We present Choral, a new choreographic programming framework that supports modularity and is based on mainstream programming concepts.
+\paragraph{This article} We present Choral, a new choreographic programming language that supports modularity and is based on mainstream programming concepts (from object-oriented programming).
 To demonstrate applicability, Choral is compatible with Java, but our ideas apply to most statically-typed object-oriented languages.

-\looseness=-1 The fulcrum of Choral is a new interpretation of choreographies that builds naturally on top of existing language abstractions: in Choral, \emph{choreographies are objects}.
-The starting point for this interpretation is a generalisation of the key idea found in Lambda 5 \citep{MCHP04}, the model that inspired the research line on multitier programming \citep{NT05,SGL06,MCH07,WWS20}.
+The fulcrum of Choral is a new interpretation of choreographies that builds naturally on top of existing language abstractions: Choral is an \emph{object-oriented} choreographic programming language, where choreographies are classes and their instances are objects.The starting point for this interpretation is a generalisation of the key idea found in Lambda 5 \citep{MCHP04}, the model that inspired the research line on multitier programming \citep{NT05,CLWY06,SGL06,MCH07,WWS20}.
 In Lambda 5, each data type is located at a (single) place, which enables reasoning on spatially-distributed computation.
-Choral generalises these types from single to \emph{multiple} locations, which allows us to express that an object is implemented choreographically: Choral objects have types of the form \code{T@(#R1#, ..., #Rn#)}, where \code{T} is the usual interface of the object, and \code{#R1#}, \ldots, \code{#Rn#} are the roles that collaboratively implement the object.
+Choral generalises these types from single to \emph{multiple} locations, which allows us to express that an object is implemented choreographically: Choral objects have types of the form \code{T@(#A1#, ..., #An#)}, where \code{T} is the usual interface of the object, and \code{#A1#}, \ldots, \code{#An#} are the roles that collaboratively implement the object.

 As an example, consider the case of a multiparty choreography for distributed authentication, where a service authenticates a client via a third-party identity provider.
-We can define such a choreography as a Choral object of type \code{DistAuth@(#Client#, #Service#, #IP#)} (\code{#IP#} is short for identity provider).
-The object can implement methods that involve multiple roles.
+We can define such a choreography as a Choral class with type \code{DistAuth@(#Client#, #Service#, #IP#)} (\code{#IP#} is short for identity provider).
+The class can implement methods that involve multiple roles.
 For example, it can offer a method \code{authenticate} with the following signature. \begin{chorlisting}[][numbers=none] Optional@#Service#<AuthToken> authenticate(Credentials@#Client# credentials) \end{chorlisting} Invoking method \code{authenticate} with some \code{Credentials} located at \code{#Client#} returns an authorisation token at \code{#Service#} (\code{Optional}, since authentication might fail), denoting movement of data.